 Cellectis, Inc. leases a 24,375 square feet facility in New York, New York for administrative and research and development activities.
 The lease, which commenced on March 30, 2015, has a term that expires on March 1, 2031 (128 months from July 1st, 2020).
+In June 2022, a partial sublease of Cellectis' New York commercial facility was signed with Sanavia for a total square feet of 3,562.

 Cellectis Biologics, Inc. leases an 82,783 square feet facility in Raleigh, North Carolina.
 The lease, which commenced in April 2019 has a term that expires on December 31, 2034.
-We have completed construction of our manufacturing facility at this property, which is dedicated to the production of clinical and commercial UCART products.
+We completed construction of our manufacturing facility at this property in 2021, which is dedicated to the production of clinical and commercial UCART products.